rttechdev/sql-notes/20_Timestamp_and_Extract.md

-# 🔍 Lecture Summary: Timestamps and Extract (Part 1)
+# 🔍 Timestamps and Extract

 ---